- Why ROG?

 Currently viewing the category: "xxxKnight Promotionxxx"

-See inside for the full details of the exclusive new Matrix graphics card features.
+Read inside to see the full details of this exclusive new tech.

 Last year’s Hero saw it smash onto the PC gamer and enthusiast builder scene, as easily the most popular ROG board to date!
 It goes without saying then that 2014′s Maximus VII Hero would have a lot to live up to, so thankfully, it’s had a huge upgrade and a big splash of cool design.
 Have a look at the new Hero inside!